I2Tunimib/I2T-docs/docs/intro.md

 a target KG.
 The reconciliation step is mainly focused on an entity linking algorithm to perform the matching.
-While the reconciliation is enabled through automatic processes, they can produce ambiguous results given the amiguity of a table mention and they are usually not enough to cover all the cases.
+While the reconciliation is enabled through automatic processes, they can produce ambiguous results given the ambiguity of a table mention and they are usually not enough to cover all the cases.
 Human knowledge and judgment is usually employed to address those issues;
 - *Extension*: once mentions have been mapped to entities of the KG,